an3urysm/live-share/docs/main/collab-vscode.md

 # Using Visual Studio Code with Live Share

+Already installed the Visual Studio Code extension installed and ready to use some cool features in a collaboration session you're in?
+If so, you're in the right spot!
+In this article we'll walk you through how to use some of the specific features in the Visual Studio Live Share extension for Visual Studio.

-Ready to get going with Visual Studio Live share?
-This article provides you with some useful how-tos for the Visual Studio Live Share extension for Visual Studio Code.
-See [working with collaboration sessions](collab-session.md) for information on sharing and joining collaboration sessions in VS Code and other tools.
+If you're just getting started, check out [working with collaboration sessions](collab-session.md) or the [share](quick-start-share.md) or [join](quick-start-join.md) quickstarts for information on sharing and joining collaboration sessions.

 ## Use the scoped command menu

 Nearly all Visual Studio Live Share functions are available from the Visual Studio Code "Command Palette" that can be accessed using Ctrl+Shift+P or F1.
 You can find a complete list of commands by typing "live share".